Access the CPD diaryLog in

 - All credits claimed must be supported by reflective notes

 - No more than 100 credits should be claimed in any one year.

 Certain major pieces of work, such as the writing of books, external courses and higher degrees, may be apportioned across the categories and spread over a period of more than one year.

 Before claiming credits for any CPD activity, consider:

 - Have I recorded this in a reflective notes?

 - Is the activity linked to my PDP

 Normally, meetings, committee activity, routine operational work and routine academic activities with no significant new learning are not creditable as CPD.
 For example:

-- Examining for FPH's Part A or Part B (OSPHE) examinations (unless participating or preparing a question for the first time or unless new learning can be demonstrated) is an excluded activity for CPD.
+- Examining for FPH's the Diplomate (DFPH) and the Final Membership (MFPH) examinations (unless participating or preparing a question for the first time or unless new learning can be demonstrated) is an excluded activity for CPD.
 If there is any new learning that can be demonstrated, the examiner should write a reflective note and claim CPD credits

 - Lecturing which does not involve substantial new learning (for example the same lecture given regularly and minimally updated)